A Consistency Proof for Some Restrictions of Tait's Reflection Principles: Introduction

 We are going to investigate reflection principles, which postulate the existence of a level of the universe $V_{\kappa}$, whose properties reflect down to some lower level $V_{\beta}$ where $\beta<\kappa$.
 It is useful to begin by considering reflection principles involving second-order parameters only.
 In later sections we will consider the issues which arise when one introduces higher-order parameters.

 The cardinals yielded by these reflection principles involving second-order parameters only are called ``indescribable cardinals".
 These principles assert the existence of a cardinal $\kappa$ such that certain statements true in $V_{\kappa}$ hold when relativized to a level $V_{\beta}$ where $\beta<\kappa$.
 The strength of the reflection principles increase as one increases the expressive power of the language in which the statements are formulated, and the complexity of the formulas which express them.
-For example, one may consider the case where the language $\textsf{L}$ in which the statements are expressed is the first-order language of set theory extended by variables of all finite orders.
+For example, one may consider the case where the language $\textsf{L}$ in which the statements are expressed is the union of the $n$th-order languages of set theory for all $n<\omega$.
 We denote the order of a variable with a superscript, so that $X^{(m)}$ is a variable of $m$th order.
 Second-order variables range over classes, for example.
 If a formula $\varphi$ in the language $\textsf{L}$ is relativized to $V_{\kappa}$, then the variables of $m$th order range over $V_{\kappa+m-1}$.
 Here $V_{\kappa}$ is being treated as the universe.

 \begin{Definition} We say that a formula in the language $\textsf{L}$ is a $\Pi^{m}_{0}$-formula if the only quantified variables it contains are at most $m$th order.
 We say that a formula in the language $\textsf{L}$ is a $\Pi^{m}_{1}$-formula if it consists of a block of universal $(m+1)$th order quantifiers tacked on to the beginning of a $\Pi^{m}_{0}$-formula.
 We say that a formula in the language $\textsf{L}$ is $\Sigma^{m}_{k+1}$ if it consists of a block of existential $(m+1)$th-order quantifiers tacked on to the beginning of a $\Pi^{m}_{k}$-formula.
 We say that a formula in the language $\textsf{L}$ is $\Pi^{m}_{k+1}$ if it consists of a block of universal $(m+1)$th-order quantifiers tacked on to the beginning of a $\Sigma^{m}_{k}$-formula. \end{Definition}